chaoss/chaoss-africa/CHAOSS Glossary.md

 The Dictionary to everything with an acronym here in [CHAOSS](https://chaoss.community/)

 # The Glossary
-we understand the struggle in reading and understaning everything from a holitic point of view.
-Here are some of the Acronym you might come across:
+We understand the struggle in reading and understaning everything from a holitic point of view.
+Here are some of the Acronym you might come across as a contributor:

 - CHAOSS: Community Health Analytics in Open Source Software
 - MD: Mark Down
 - OSS: Open Source Software
 - PR: Pull Request
-- FG: Focus Group
+- FG: Focus Group d
 - SDG: Sustainable Development Goals
 - WG: Working Group
 - DEI: Diversity Equity Inclusion ex: DEI Badging